-The Group is committed to managing its environmental impact and supports the Carbon Disclosure Project ("CDP"), a globally recognised initiative for companies to measure, manage, disclose and reduce their environmental impacts.
-A full explanation of how the Directors have had regard to the impact on the environment is contained within the Quilter plc Annual Report 2021 as per the requirements of Streamlined Energy and Carbon Reporting.
-The Company is exempt from reporting Company specific information as it is a subsidiary of the Group.
+The Group is committed to managing its environmental impact and supports the Carbon Disclosure Project ("CDC"), a globally recognised initiative for companies to measure, manage, disclose and reduce their environmental impacts.
+A full explanation of how the Directors have had regard to the impact on the environment is contained within the Quilter plc Annual Report 2022 as per the requirements of Streamlined Energy and Carbon Reporting.
+The Company is exempt from reporting company specific information as it is a subsidiary of the Group.
+The Company is exempt from reporting until 30 June 2024, at which point it will publish its 'Task Force on Climate Related Financial Disclosure' ("TCFD") report and 'TCFD Product' report, covering the Wealth Select portfolios, by 30 June 2024 with respect to the 2023 reporting period.